laynebritton/is-kobe-streaming/README.md

 Find out if Kobe is streaming at http://www.laynebritton.net/is_kobe_streaming/

-To make this work locally, you need to create a config.js file, with a config dict that contains the twitch dev api-key
+To make this work locally, you need to create a config.js file, with a config dict that contains your twitch dev api-key

 e.g)